 Evaluating our effectiveness

-Our assessment process is an important tool to review health and safety performance and helps us achieve provincial certifications that are critical to ongoing operations.
+A multi-faceted assessment process guides our review of health and safety performance and helps us achieve provincial certifications that are critical to ongoing operations.

-A Certificate of Recognition, or COR, is issued by Alberta Occupational Health & Safety to employers who have implemented a workplace health and safety management system that meets provincial standards.
+In addition, Syncrude undergoes audits to maintain our Certificate of Recognition, or COR, which is issued by Alberta Occupational Health & Safety to employers who have implemented a workplace health and safety management system that meets provincial standards.
 The COR is valid for a three-year period, with maintenance audits required for the years in between.
-Syncrude maintained its COR after an independent audit in 2018.

-Syncrude also participates in the Partners in Injury Reduction (PIR) program which encourages injury prevention and effective health, safety and disability management systems in the workplace.
-It is a voluntary joint effort by the Alberta Workers’ Compensation Board (WCB), Alberta Occupational Health & Safety, industry partners, safety associations, employers and labour groups.
+Syncrude also voluntarily participates in the Partners in Injury Reduction (PIR) program which encourages injury prevention and effective health, safety and disability management systems in the workplace.
+It is a joint effort by the Alberta Workers’ Compensation Board (WCB), the Alberta Ministry of Labour and Immigration, Alberta Occupational Health & Safety, industry and safety associations, employers and labour groups.

 Sharing knowledge and recognizing excellence